 - Are my users making it all the way through the account creation flow?

-The following Suggested Reports use the funnel module.
+The following Chart Templates use the funnel module.
 Click any of the links and populate the fields provided to quickly get up and running with your first funnel.

 - Do users returning after a break convert at a higher rate than new users?